SMS Salamander (1861): Later career

 After returning to Pola, Tegetthoff kept his fleet in the northern Adriatic, where it patrolled against a possible Italian attack.
 The Italian ships never came, and on 12 August, the two countries signed the Armistice of Cormons; this ended the fighting and led to the Treaty of Vienna.
 Though Austria had defeated Italy at Lissa and on land at the Battle of Custoza, the Austrian army was decisively defeated by Prussia at the Battle of Königgrätz.
 As a result, Austria, which became Austria-Hungary in the Ausgleich of 1867, was forced to cede the city of Venice to Italy.
 The two halves of the Dual Monarchy held veto power over the other, and Hungarian disinterest in naval expansion led to severely reduced budgets for the fleet.
 In the immediate aftermath of the war, the bulk of the Austrian fleet was decommissioned and disarmed.

+The fleet embarked on a modest modernization program after the war, primarily focused on re-arming the ironclads with new rifled guns.
+The ship was refitted and rearmed in 1867–1868 with ten 178 mm and two bronze 51 mm RML guns.
+In 1869, Salamander was assigned to a squadron sent to patrol the Levant in the eastern Mediterranean under the command of Rear Admiral Friedrich von Pöck.
+The squadron also included the ironclad Erzherzog Ferdinand Max, the screw corvette Helgoland, the gunboats Streiter, Reka, and Hum, and the screw schooner Kerka.
+In early September, Salamander and Erzherzog Ferdinand Max cruised off the island of Rhodes, and on 12 September, they stopped in Smyrna for Salamander to have her bolers repaired.
+Helgoland joined them there later that month with mail for the ships.